victorskl/node-tute/00-typescript/README.md

 # 00-typescript

+> Note:
-> Note: focus here are just basic and syntax of TypeScript lang itself.
+> * Focus here is just TypeScript basic and syntax of the language itself.
-> For more, real world usages with Node.js runtime & its eco-system, see [00-typescript-plus](../00-typescript-plus)
+> * For more, real world usages within Node.js runtime & its eco-system, see [02-typescript-plus](../02-typescript-plus)

 https://www.typescriptlang.org